-Section 95 of the Local Government Act requires that Council staff must, in the course of their employment:
+Section 95 of the Local Government Act requires that Council contractor/representative must, in the course of their employment:

-- · act impartially
+- act impartially;

-- act with integrity including avoiding conflicts of interest
+- act with integrity including avoiding conflicts of interest;

-- accept accountability for results
+- accept accountability for results; and

 - provide responsive service.

-All employees must comply with these conduct principles.
+All contractor/representative must comply with these conduct principles.